-• Municipal Operators Service Improvement Program (MOSIP).
+- Municipal Operators Service Improvement Program (MOSIP).
 MOSIP was adopted by the Board in April 2001.
 The program is intended to provide bus service improvements to the transit dependent in Los Angeles County by reducing overcrowding and expanding services.
 Funding is increased by 3% from the previous year's funding level.
-All Municipal Operators participate in this program, and funds are allocated according to FAP calculation methodology.

-- Zero-Fare Compensation.
+All Municipal Operators participate in this program and funds are allocated according to FAP calculation methodology. - Zero-Fare Compensation.
 The City of Commerce is allocated an amount equivalent to its FAP share as compensation for having zero fare revenues. - Foothill Mitigation.
-This fund is allocated to operators to mitigate the impact of Foothill becoming an Included operator.
+This fund is allocated to operators to mitigate the impact of Foothill becoming an Included Operator.
 The Foothill Mitigation Program is calculated similarly to the TDA and STA portion of the normal FAP, except that Foothill's data is frozen at its pre-inclusion level.
 The result of this calculation is then deducted from the TDA and STA portion of the normal FAP to arrive at the Foothill Mitigation funding level.
 This methodology was adopted by the BOS in November 1995. - Transit Service Expansion Program (TSE).
-The TSE Program continues for five Municipal Operators for expansion or introduction of fixed-route bus service in congested corridors.
+Created in 1990 to increase ridership by providing funds for additional services to relieve congestion.
+The TSE Program continues for eight Municipal Operators including Culver City, Foothill Transit, Gardena, Long Beach, Torrance, Antelope Valley, Santa Clarita, and LADOT for expansion or introduction of fixed-route bus service in congested corridors.
 Metro Operations does not participate in this program. - Base Re-Structuring Program (Base-Re).
 The Base Restructuring Program continues for four Municipal Operators who added service before 1990.
+These operators are Commerce, Foothill Transit, Montebello and Torrance.

-These four Municipal Operators are given additional funding from Proposition C 40% Discretionary. - Bus Service Improvement Program (BSIP).
-The BSIP also continues to address service improvements on overcrowded non-Metro bus lines used primarily by the transit dependent.
-Metro Operations and all other Los Angeles County transit operators participate in this program, except for Claremont, La Mirada, and Commerce. - Proposition 1B Bridge Funding Program.
+- Bus Service Improvement Program (BSIP).
+Created in 1996 to provide additional buses on existing lines to relieve overcrowding.
+Metro Operations and all other Los Angeles County transit operators participate in this program, except for Claremont, Commerce, and La Mirada. - Proposition 1B Bridge Funding Program.
 The Bridge Funding Program was established to compensate certain operators for the differences in State Proposition 1B allocation, which uses the State Transit Assistance (STA) allocation methodology, and the Los Angeles County Formula Allocation Procedure (FAP).
 Operators who would have received less or no funding under the State method are allocated with local funds if the FAP method is used.
 This program continues through the life of the bond as approved by the Board in September 2009.
-For FY2018, Bridge Funding allocation for the Transit Modernization (PTMISEA) account represents the 1st of three installments the operators earned from FY2015 Proposition 1B allocation; Bridge Funding for the Security account represents the full funding earned from the FY2015 allocation.
+For FY 2019, Bridge Funding allocation for the Transit Modernization (PTMISEA) account represents the 2nd of three installments the operators earned from FY 2015 Proposition 1B allocation; Bridge Funding for the Security account represents the full funding earned from the FY 2015 allocation.